 The moment I entered The Workshop, I felt like I was in New York City all over again.
 The Workshop is a modern café, much like those you would find across Europe and Australia, yet it still has this local charm to it, making it uniquely Saigon.

-Located close to the heart of Ho Chi Minh City, The Workshop is a great venue for you to relax with friends.
+Located close to the heart of Ho Chi Minh City (Saigon), The Workshop is a great venue for you to relax with friends.

-This is one of the few cafes that I know of that serves gluten-free and vegetarian dishes.
+This is one of the few cafes in Ho Chi Minh (Saigon) that I know of that serves gluten-free and vegetarian dishes.
 Talk about being inclusive!
 Now you can bring your friends and loved ones, especially if they have more dietary restrictions, with lesser worries!

 Don’t hesitate to get a second cup while you’re at it – I had 2 of it myself!